 Description

-Interior: much of the timbering survives: former bressumer with stop-chamfers supported either end by posts on padstones.
-Posts have jowelled heads and are braced to wall-plate.
-On 1st floor rear wall of 2nd cell, at junction with later addition, has surviving close-studded wall.
+Inside, much of the original timbering remains, including a former bressumer with stop-chamfers supported at either end by posts on padstones.
+These posts have jowelled heads and are braced to the wall-plate.
+On the first floor, the rear wall of the second cell, at the junction with the later addition, has a surviving close-studded wall.

-In the C19 this was a tobacconist's shop and formerly had a notice over the front door saying "Here lives Nathaniel Clough A seller of tobacco And very fine snuff".
+In the 19th century, Oak Tree Cottage served as a tobacconist's shop, and there was a notice above the front door stating, "Here lives Nathaniel Clough A seller of tobacco And very fine snuff."
 The exposed timber framing is a rare survival in this region.
-RCHM (England) report.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.